kevL/yata/ReadMe.txt

 does not align cols.

-Appendix E: how to use Crafting paths
+Appendix E: how to use Info paths

-Yata is capable of displaying readable info about fields in Crafting.2da.
-Paths to various other 2da-files need to be set first, then info ought be displayed on the statusbar when the mouse-cursor is moved over the cells of certain cols like "CATEGORY" (displays the title of the trigger-spell) or "EFFECTS" (displays the recipe's itemproperty in a readable way).
-Note that pathing to 2da-files can also be termed, groping ... that is, when a 2da-file is pathed it will be groped for relevant info.
+Yata is capable of displaying readable info about fields in Crafting.2da and Spell.2da.
+Paths to various other 2da-files need to be set first, then info ought be displayed on the statusbar when the mouse-cursor is moved over the cells of certain cols like "CATEGORY" (displays the title of the trigger-spell) or "EFFECTS" (displays the recipe's itemproperty in a readable way), etc. Note that pathing to 2da-files can also be termed, groping ... that is, when a 2da- file is pathed it will be groped for relevant info.

-There are two ways to get such info: (a) Using the Paths menu when Crafting.2da is loaded, (b) Using "pathall=" entries in Settings.Cfg.
+There are two ways to get such info: (a) Using the Paths menu when Crafting.2da or Spells.2da is loaded, (b) Using "pathall=" entries in Settings.Cfg.

 (a) Using the Paths menu

-Paths appears on the menubar only when Crafting.2da is loaded - the filename without extension needs to be "crafting" (case-insensitive).
-The items under Paths are divided into three sections:
+Paths appears on the menubar only when Crafting.2da or Spells.2da are loaded - the filename without extension needs to be "crafting" or "spells" (case- insensitive).
+The items under Paths are divided into four sections:

 Path all ...             : this item opens a folder browser dialog to search for
                            any/all applicable 2da-file(s).
 It can be used more